The Introduction of Solid Phase Extraction Technology

 a.
 The pre-processing can be repeated quantitatively.

-Solvent oscillation operation generally only requires the degree of control time, but can not control the oscillation frequency, intensity, action, we know that each person’s oscillation action is different, that is, the same person, it is difficult to ensure that the action is always uniform.
+Solvent oscillation operation generally only requires the degree of control time, but can not control the oscillation frequency, intensity, and action.
+We know that each person’s oscillation action is different, that is, the same person, it is difficult to ensure that the action is always uniform.
 Therefore, the action of solvent extraction is not quantitative and cannot be repeated.

 In the case of solid phase extraction, it is easier to maintain the uniformity and stability of the column and the elution rate.
 Therefore, the extraction process of the solid phase extraction can be repeated and quantifiable.